OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 ## Impose infeasible verification on attacker

 The function used to protect stored credentials should balance attacker and defender verification.
-The defender needs an acceptable response time for verification of users’ credentials during peak use.
-However, the time required to map `<credential> → <protected form>` must remain beyond threats’ hardware (GPU, FPGA) and technique (dictionary-based, brute force, etc) capabilities.
+The defender needs an acceptable response time for verification of users' credentials during peak use.
+However, the time required to map `<credential> → <protected form>` must remain beyond threats' hardware (GPU, FPGA) and technique (dictionary-based, brute force, etc) capabilities.

 Two approaches facilitate this, each imperfectly.

 ### Leverage an adaptive one-way function

 Adaptive one-way functions compute a one-way (irreversible) transform.
-Each function allows configuration of ‘work factor’.
+Each function allows configuration of 'work factor'.
 Underlying mechanisms used to achieve irreversibility and govern work factors (such as time, space, and parallelism) vary between functions and remain unimportant to this discussion.

 Select:

 - **[Argon2](Password_Storage_Cheat_Sheet.md#ref7)** is the winner of the [password hashing competition](https://password-hashing.net/) and should **be considered as your first choice** for new applications;
 - **[PBKDF2](Password_Storage_Cheat_Sheet.md#ref4)** when FIPS certification or enterprise support on many platforms is required;
-- **[Scrypt](Password_Storage_Cheat_Sheet.md#ref5)** where resisting any/all hardware accelerated attacks is necessary but support isn’t.
+- **[Scrypt](Password_Storage_Cheat_Sheet.md#ref5)** where resisting any/all hardware accelerated attacks is necessary but support isn't.
 - **[Bcrypt](https://auth0.com/blog/hashing-in-action-understanding-bcrypt/)** where PBKDF2 or Scrypt support is not available.

 Example `protect()` pseudo-code follows: